-Between 2002 and 2008, concurrently with his tenure at Tulsa Opera, Kostis also served Assistant Conductor for
+Between 2002 and 2008, concurrently with his tenure at Tulsa Opera, Kostis also served as Assistant Conductor for

-Born in Athens, Greece, Kostis studied Archaeology and History of Art at the University of Athens before coming to the United States in 1993, on an Onassis Foundation scholarship, to study piano at The Boston Conservatory and conducting at Boston University.
+Born in Athens, Greece, Kostis Protopapas studied Archaeology and History of Art at the University of Athens before coming to the United States in 1993, on an Onassis Foundation scholarship, to study piano at The Boston Conservatory and conducting at Boston University.
 He became an American citizen in 2011 and lives in Tulsa and Chicago, with his wife, soprano and stage director Cathleen Dunn-Protopapas, and their four cats, Gus, Miles, Zsa-Zsa and Gigi.